History of France: Thirty Years' War (1618–1648)

 The religious conflicts that plagued France also ravaged the Habsburg-led Holy Roman Empire.
 The Thirty Years' War eroded the power of the Catholic Habsburgs.
 Although Cardinal Richelieu, the powerful chief minister of France, had mauled the Protestants, he joined this war on their side in 1636 because it was in the national interest.
 Imperial Habsburg forces invaded France, ravaged Champagne, and nearly threatened Paris.

 Richelieu died in 1642 and was succeeded by Cardinal Mazarin, while Louis XIII died one year later and was succeeded by Louis XIV.
 France was served by some very efficient commanders such as Louis II de Bourbon, Prince de Condé and Henri de la Tour d'Auvergne, Vicomte de Turenne.
 The French forces won a decisive victory at Rocroi (1643), and the Spanish army was decimated; the Tercio was broken.
 The Truce of Ulm (1647) and the Peace of Westphalia (1648) brought an end to the war.

-Some challenges remained.
 France was hit by civil unrest known as The Fronde which in turn evolved into the Franco-Spanish War in 1653.
 Louis II de Bourbon joined the Spanish army this time, but suffered a severe defeat at Dunkirk (1658) by Henry de la Tour d'Auvergne.
 The terms for the peace inflicted upon the Spanish kingdoms in the Treaty of the Pyrenees (1659) were harsh, as France annexed Northern Catalonia.

-Amidst this turmoil, René Descartes sought answers to philosophical questions through the use of logic and reason and formulated what would be called Cartesian Dualism in 1641.

 Colonies (16th and 17th centuries)

 During the 16th century, the king began to claim North American territories and established several colonies.
 Jacques Cartier was one of the great explorers who ventured deep into American territories during the 16th century.

-The early 17th century saw the first successful French settlements in the New World with the voyages of Samuel de Champlain.
-The largest settlement was New France, with the towns of Quebec City (1608) and Montreal (fur trading post in 1611, Roman Catholic mission established in 1639, and colony founded in 1642).
+The early 17th century saw the first successful French settlements in the New World with the voyages of Samuel de Champlain in 1608.
+The largest settlement was New France.
+In 1699, French territorial claims in North America expanded still further, with the foundation of Louisiana.

+The French presence in Africa began in Senegal in 1626, although formal colonies and trading posts were not established until 1659 with the founding of Saint-Louis.
+The first French settlement of Madagascar began in 1642 with the establishment of Fort Dauphin.